databrickslabs/cicd-templates/README.md

 - `tests` - directory with your package tests
 - `conf/deployment.json` - deployment configuration file.
 Please read the [following section](#deployment-file-structure) for a full reference.
 - `.gitlab-ci.yml` - GitLab CI/CD workflow definition

+## Note on dbx

+> **_NOTE:_**
+[dbx](https://github.com/databrickslabs/dbx) is a CLI tool for advanced Databricks jobs management.
+It can be used separately from cicd-templates, and if you would like to preserve your project structure, please refer to dbx documentation on how to use it with customized project structure.

 ## Quickstart